Johann Heinrich Friedrich Link: Biography

 In 1808, he was awarded a prize at the Academy of Saint Petersburg for his monography Von der Natur und den Eigenschaften des Lichts (nature and characteristics of light).

 His scientific reputation grew and became widely known.
 In 1811, he was appointed professor of chemistry and botany at Breslau university, where he was equally elected twice rector of the university.

 After the death of Carl Ludwig Willdenow in 1815, he became professor of natural history, curator of the herbarium and director of the botanic garden (Hortus regius Berolinensis) in Berlin until he died.
 This period became the most fruitful period of his academic life.
 He augmented the collection of the garden to 14,000 specimens, many of them rare plants.
 He worked in close collaboration with Cristoph Friedrich Otto (1783–1856), conservator at the botanical garden.
 In 1827, he named with him the cacti genera Echinocactus and Melocactus.
-Most of the fungi that he named, are still recognised under the original name, proving the high quality of his work (such as Cordyceps, Creopus, Fusarium, Leocarpus, Myxomycetes, Phragmidium).
+Most of the fungi that he named, are still recognised under the original name, proving the high quality of his work (such as Cordyceps, Creopus, Fusarium, Leocarpus, Myxomycetes, Penicillium, Phragmidium).

 He was elected member of the Berlin Academy of Science and many other scientific societies, including the Royal Swedish Academy of Sciences, which elected him a foreign member in 1840.

 He trained a whole new generation of natural scientists, such as Christian Gottfried Ehrenberg (1795–1876).
 Throughout his life, he travelled extensively throughout Europe.
 He benefited from his knowledge of foreign languages, including Arabic and ancient Sanskrit.

 He died in Berlin on 1 January 1851, a month before his 84th birthday.
 He was succeeded by Alexander Heinrich Braun (1805–1877).